Specify sensitive data with Secrets Manager - Amazon Batch

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Specifying sensitive data using Secrets Manager
+Specify sensitive data with Secrets Manager

 With Amazon Batch, you can inject sensitive data into your jobs by storing your sensitive data in Amazon Secrets Manager secrets and then referencing them in your job definition.
 Sensitive data stored in Secrets Manager secrets can be exposed to a job as environment variables or as part of the log configuration.